 - Protection for all devices connected to your wifi – Defends against unwanted attacks, such as viruses, phishing or malware-infected sites

-- KidSafe – Blocks inappropriate content from search engine results so you can feel safer allowing your children to browse the internet
+- KidSafe – Blocks inappropriate content from search engine results so you can feel relax allowing your children to browse the internet

-- Control the filters applied by HomeSafe – There are a number of content filters you can activate or deactivate, covering content with subjects such as, gambling, Suicide and self harm, drugs, weapons and pornography, plus more
+- Control the filters applied by HomeSafe – There are a number of content filters you can activate or deactivate, covering content with subjects such as gambling, suicide and self-harm, drugs, weapons and pornography

-SuperSafe can be installed on individual devices to protect them both in and out of the home.
+SuperSafe, now known as TalkTalk Online Defence, is provided by F-Secure and can be installed on individual devices to protect them both in and out of the home.
 It comes at an extra monthly cost.
-SuperSafe allows different devices to be protected according to their users age and preferences.
-By comparison, TalkTalk HomeSafe has one set of filters which apply to all devices in your home.
+SuperSafe allows different devices to be protected according to their user’s age and preferences.
+By comparison, TalkTalk HomeSafe has one set of filters that apply to all the devices in your home.

 Parental controls are provided as a part of TalkTalk HomeSafe by switching on the KidSafe feature.
-The HomeSafe, Kidsafe setting apply to all devices in the house.
-So you may want to switch them off when the kids have gone to bed.
+The KidSafe setting applies to all devices in the house, so you may want to switch them off when the kids have gone to bed.

 Parental controls for mobile

-TalkTalk Homesafe will work on mobile devices when they are connected to your home wifi, but what about when your kids leave the house?
-Homesafe alone will not protect your kids from inappropriate content outside your home.
-For that you will need to upgrade to TalkTalk Supersafe.
-By installing this app on your kid’s mobile devices, you can apply parental controls to the individual phones, tablets and computers which they use.
-The app will protect your kids from:
+TalkTalk HomeSafe will work on mobile devices when they are connected to your home wifi, but what about when your kids leave the house?
+HomeSafe alone will not protect your kids from inappropriate content outside your home.
+For that you will need to upgrade to TalkTalk Supersafe (TalkTalk Online Defence).
+By installing this app on your child’s mobile devices, you can apply parental controls to the individual phones, tablets and computers which they use.

 - Inappropriate content – The content you allow your children to see can be chosen from a list of categories, such as pornography, gaming or social media sites